-From the reports I've been reading, people who take Vitamin D are saying that they have an increased sense of well-being, improved sleep patterns and even weight loss.
-These are all things I find are disrupted when you have SAD so if taking Vitamin D can help resolve these issues, I think that's awesome.
+So, with that information, it then makes sense that from the reports I've been reading, people who take Vitamin D are saying that they have an increased sense of well-being, improved sleep patterns and even weight loss.
+These are all things I find are disrupted when you have SAD so if taking Vitamin D can help resolve these issues, I think that's fantastic.

 Vitamin D is also an anti-inflammatory hormone and good for treating irritable-bowel problems and arthritis.

 Research studies are also showing that Vitamin D is vital in the treatment of insulin resistance conditions such as diabetes, some forms of high blood pressure, cholesterol issues, and heart disease.

 Here's an interesting article from Scientific American on whether Vitamin D could be the answer to fighting flus and colds.

 Interestingly enough, they are now considering Vitamin D deficiency as an epidemic in the US.